Viagogo: 20202022

-Pricing and sales tactics
+Criticism

 The company has been criticized for its use of "drip pricing" in certain countries, where not all charges are shown until the end of a transaction.
 According to Swedish newspaper Göteborgs-Posten, during purchases of secondhand tickets in 2018, one price was shown up front, while additional costs such as value-added tax or booking fees were shown to buyers later in the checkout process.
 The newspaper criticized the practice as disingenuous.
 In 2018, a CMA order dictated that Viagogo's UK portal include all-in pricing to make the platform more transparent to customers.

 At that time of the CMA order, customers were presented with several messages about tickets being about to run out and in the user interface, the "continue" button jumped and a timer kept counting down.
 According to executive Chris Miller, the messages were intended to show customers they were visiting a "dynamic market place" and helped buyers "make an informed decision".

 During a test where three tickets were purchased, the average transaction took about ten minutes to complete which did not leave time to read the purchase conditions.
 Once the transactions were completed, the average price paid was about twice that charged by official ticket sellers.

-In January 2008, the The Telegraph wrote that Viagogo and Stubhub and its "rivals at Seatwave and Get Me In...introduced a level of respectability...to a business that until recently was dominated by rogue traders who sold tickets...at vastly inflated prices," in the UK.
+In January 2008, The Telegraph wrote that Viagogo and Stubhub and its "rivals at Seatwave and Get Me In...introduced a level of respectability...to a business that until recently was dominated by rogue traders who sold tickets...at vastly inflated prices," in the UK.
 In later years, Viagogo has been criticized for allowing sellers to set prices at extremely high markups, as well as other sales practices.

 In 2018, the Swedish Consumer Agency received 132 reports about the company, making it the seventh most reported business operating in Sweden.
 A frequent criticism was that customers felt stressed and pressured into finishing their purchases.
 Pressure marketing and countdown timers were removed from the UK website in 2018.
 In response to a 2021 New Zealand Herald article criticizing highly priced Lorde tickets being resold through the site, Viagogo stated that "tickets that are listed at unreasonable prices get the most media attention but rarely, if ever, sell."